ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Venomous Bite

-Causes Poison-aspected damage during the status phase.
+Causes Poison-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 5% of your maximum HP.

 ### Status: War Cry